 Naval sector has always been an important endeavor for Turks since the early stages of Ottoman Empire.
-This museum, located in Besiktas district, is worth to see because it gives you a chance to witness all the changes and improvements throughout history by examining military and civil marine equipments.
+Istanbul Naval Museum, located in Besiktas district, is worth to see because it gives you a chance to witness all the changes and improvements throughout history by examining military and civil marine equipments.
 As hosting more than 20.000 pieces about military and civil marine, it is a unique place that sheds light on Turkish naval history.

 The Naval Museum serves under Istanbul Naval Forces Command.
 The exhibition building of the museum has three floors and located in an area of 1500m2.
 Saloons in exhibition area are named after wind directions.
 More than 20.000 pieces of imperial caiques, ship models, paintings, riggings and triremes are exhibited in exhibition building and yard.